fastify/ajv-compiler/README.md

 })
 ```

-In this way, your setup will have precendence over the `@fastify/ajv-compiler` default configuration.
+In this way, your setup will have precedence over the `@fastify/ajv-compiler` default configuration.

 ### Fastify with JTD